Capital City

 The payroll cycle in Nicaragua is usually Monthly, with employees being paid by the 15th of the month.

-Employers are required to make a 13th-month payment, which involves paying an extra month's salary within the initial 10 days of December.
+Employers are required to make a 13th-month payment, which involves paying an extra month's salary within the first ten days of December.
+If an employee has worked less than a full year, they are entitled to the proportional part corresponding to the period worked.

 Employer payroll contributions are generally estimated at an additional 24.5% on top of the employee salary in Nicaragua.